glorpen/CompassConnector/README.rst

 Glorpen CompassConnector
 ========================

-When loaded CompassConnector replaces internal compass methods and delegates it to remote process (given by *COMPASS_CONNECTOR* env variable).
+When loaded CompassConnector replaces internal compass methods and delegates it to remote process.
+Communication is passed through STDOUT/STDIN.
 It allows compass to better match your project requirements.

-So, through connector you can scss to support:
+So, through connector you can make scss support:

 - multiple images/css/fonts dir support
 - assets in different bundles/modules/plugins (choose one used in your app)